mendix/docs/content/best-practices/architecture/integration/service-integration.md

 ![](attachments/service-integration/si-intro1.png)

-In another typcial scenario, the user interaction is separated from the integration, meaning it is "functionally asynchonous."
-However, a technically synchronous integration mechanism is still preferred for retrieving the event, using a REST pull request from the second app to get the next business event(s) (as visualized in the diagram below).
+In another typical scenario, the user interaction is separated from the integration, meaning it is "functionally asynchonous."
+However, a technically synchronous integration mechanism is still preferred for retrieving the event, using a REST `pull` request from the second app to get the next business event(s) (as visualized in the diagram below).
 This means that the two apps are decoupled from each other.
 The first app can operate without the second app being up and running, and vice versa.
-The first app needs to implement something that acts as a queue, see section 3.1.
+The first app needs to implement something that acts as a queue (for more information, see the [REST Pull Request-Reply to Transfer Data](#pull-transfer) section below).

 ![](attachments/service-integration/si-intro2.png)

 {{% alert type="info" %}}
-"Functionally asynchronous" means that the process that results in a business event does not complete the integration end-to-end.
+"Functionally asynchronous" means the process that results in a business event does not complete the integration end-to-end.
 Instead, it may already create a REST message and put it on an internal queue for later delivery.
 {{% /alert %}}

 ## 2 What Is Service Integration?